 For this group, an eating disorder carries even more risks for health problems than it does for younger adults and teens.
-Older women say the pressure that cultural standards place on them to be thin also play a big role in their eating disorder, along with several other factors.
-Unfortunately it seems that the pressure to be thin doesn’t go away as a woman gets older.
+Older women say the pressure that cultural standards place on them to be thin also plays a big role in their eating disorder, along with several other factors.
+Unfortunately, it seems that the pressure to be thin doesn’t go away as a woman gets older.
 For many, an eating disorder becomes the only way they can have control over their bodies and the way they look.
 For many older women who feel that they are becoming more invisible to society as they age, finding help for an eating disorder also becomes quite difficult.

-How common are eating disorders among the middle aged and elderly?
+How common are eating disorders among the middle-aged and elderly?

 -Some adults struggled with eating disorders in their youth and never addressed their issues.
-Others may have overcome a disorder only to experience relapse in their later years.
+Others may have overcome a disorder only to experience a relapse in their later years.

 -Some adults may have obsessions with food and weight that have been present their whole lives.

--The challenges of getting older and the changes that happen to one’s body may trigger an eating disorder, especially when living in a youth obsessed culture.
+-The challenges of getting older and the changes that happen to one’s body may trigger an eating disorder, especially when living in a youth-obsessed culture.